ainefairbrother/ensembl-variation-pipelines/README.md

 }
 ```

 In the above case, GWAS variants will be stacked on top of dbSNP variant.
 What it means is that, if GWAS and dbSNP both have a variant with name `rs100` only the variant from dbSNP will be kept.
-Priority is optional and by default it's value is 100.
+Priority is optional and by default its value is 100.

 - `output_dir` : (optional) Give the full path of the dir where the outputs will be generated, default: `/nfs/production/flicek/ensembl/variation/new_website`